THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 1943 Bose announced the formation of the Arzi Hukumat-e-Hind,

-or the Provisional Government of Free India, which was recognized by Japan , Germany , Italy and some
+or the Provisional Government of Free India, which was recognized by Japan Germany Italy Great Britain United States Singapore Malaya .
+The money was spent as soon as it

 poured in.16